Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

 We observe that, for problems without circuit diagrams and not requiring \texttt{ngspice} simulation, Gemini 2.5 Pro demonstrates relatively strong performance, as these problems primarily involve reasoning rather than the interpretation of circuit diagrams.
-This suggests that, with the support of \texttt{ngspice}, a human instructor or teaching assistant would only need to verify the results of Gemini 2.5 Pro for $\frac{2+1+4}{83} \approx 8.43\%$ of the problems—specifically, those categorized as ``Element Type Not Defined,'' ``Maximum Power Transfer,'' and ``Mathematical Expression Answer'' in Table \ref{TableA1}.
+This suggests that, with the support of \texttt{ngspice}, a human instructor or teaching assistant would only need to verify the results of Gemini 2.5 Pro for $\frac{2+1+4}{83} \approx 8.43\%$ of the problems---specifically, those categorized as ``Element Type Not Defined,'' ``Maximum Power Transfer,'' and ``Mathematical Expression Answer'' in Table \ref{TableA1}.
 This significantly reduces the human workload.
 Furthermore, in our experiments, Gemini 2.5 Pro correctly solved all 17 problems in the categories that are not suitable for \texttt{ngspice} simulation.

-The text color of the problem indices in Table \ref{TableA1} indicates the results of the \texttt{ngspice} simulations, as described below.
+The text color of the problem indices in Table \ref{TableA1} indicates the results of the \texttt{ngspice} simulations when the problem diagrams are of textbook quality.
 The correctness of the solutions is manually determined by comparing the final answers obtained from \texttt{ngspice} simulations with the corresponding reference answers.

 \begin{itemize} \item [--] Problems with {green} indices were correctly solved by \texttt{ngspice} in the first trial. \item [--] Problems with {blue} indices indicate that the original circuit diagram recognitions from Gemini 2.5 Pro were inaccurate, resulting in incorrect \texttt{.cir} files for \texttt{ngspice} simulations.
 However, once the recognition issues were corrected manually, the \texttt{.cir} files were generated correctly on the first attempt, and the \texttt{ngspice} results were accurate. \item [--] For problems with {brown} indices, \texttt{ngspice} encountered issues when executing the Gemini-generated \texttt{.cir} file in the first trial.
 However, when Gemini was used to re-generate the \texttt{.cir} file for a second trial, the \texttt{ngspice} simulation ran successfully and produced correct results. \item [--] For problems with {orange} indices, \texttt{ngspice} ran successfully but produced incorrect results with the Gemini-generated \texttt{.cir} file in the first trial.
 When using the Gemini-regenerated \texttt{.cir} file, \texttt{ngspice} produced correct results in the second trial.
 This category differs from the {blue} one in that the circuit diagrams are correctly recognized for problems with {orange} indices but not for those with {blue} indices.
 Additionally, the difference between the {orange} and {brown} categories is that, in the former, \texttt{ngspice} ran successfully in the first trial, although the result was incorrect.
 In contrast, for problems with {brown} indices, \texttt{ngspice} did not produce any results due to implementation bugs. \item [--] For problems with {red} indices, \texttt{ngspice} returned incorrect results in both the first and second trials. \item [--] Problems with {gray} indices make them unsuitable for \texttt{ngspice} simulations for various reasons, as detailed in the table. \end{itemize}